burn-sie/Scheduler-Watchbill-Generator/README.md

   V0.08 has improved and made most formulas more efficient and possibly future proof.
 I wont post them on here but if you ask i may send it your way.
 The newer features require Office 2021 or later.
 V8 is the screenshot above.

-Search Engine Keywords: Navy Watchbill Generator
+Search Engine Keywords: Automatic Auto Navy Watchbill Schedule  Scheduler Generator Generation